How to Reset an App to Default in Windows 11

 Click Reset to start the reset process

-If the app isn’t listed in Settings, you can reset it from the Start menu:
+If an app isn’t easily found in the main Settings list, you can also reset it directly from the Start Menu by accessing its specific app settings.

 - Open the Start menu.